ladybug-tools/3d-models/concept.md

 ### Issue: Overwhelming complexities are avoided

 Models are in 3D worlds.
 User experience is on a 2D user interface.
 Realtime updates requires attention sixty times every second.
 User interfaces are whenever event-driven.

-### Mision
+### Mission

 Allow multiple separate 'walled gardens' but establish clear, viable communication between the gardens Use iframes as the vehicle.
 The provides extra layer of security, enables the use of multiple processes or threads per app.

 At some time, more external .js files will certainly be offered.
 But at this early stage we have not yet decided what are the most likely candidates to be exported.

 ***